Piston Ring Groove Clearance

 Pistons are grooved to fit rings that seal the cylinder's compression and allow for lubrication of the cylinder walls.
 Piston rings come in a set.
 There are two compression rings.
 The top ring is affected by the most cylinder compression pressures.
 The second compression ring reinforces the top ring.
 The third ring down is the oil ring.
 It controls lubrication between the piston and cylinder bore.

 Place the new ring into the top piston groove, and then place a feeler gauge into the gap between the new ring and the upper land.
 Move around the pistons groove and obtain a few measurements.
 Compare this reading to specifications.
 If this reading is too much and the gap is too large, the piston must be replaced.
 The top ring takes the most compression.
-This causes the ring to slap against and wear the lands in the piston groove.
+It causes the ring to slap against and wear the lands in the piston groove.